 Appealing Your Denial

 Most insurance companies have a process for appealing a denied claim.
-An auto accident lawyer can help you pull together all of the evidence and documents you’ll need to address the reason for the denial and submit them to the insurance company on your behalf.
+An lawyer can help you pull together all of the evidence and documents you’ll need to address the reason for the denial and submit them to the insurance company on your behalf.
 Your lawyer can state your case for why your claim should be paid under the policy, and negotiate with the insurance company for a settlement.
-That process may include going to an arbitration of your claim, where each side presents arguments to an impartial third party and that person makes a ruling on the dispute.
+That process may include going to arbitration of your claim, where each side presents arguments to an impartial third party and that person makes a ruling on the dispute.

 Filing a Lawsuit

 If the insurance company acted in bad faith, you may be able to sue the company for the improper claims practice.
 If you go this route, you’ll definitely want one of the best personal injury lawyers in Chicago by your side.
 Call us at (312) 236-2900 for a free legal consultation with Staver Accident Injury Lawyers, P.C.